-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

-Climate activists in Kenya fight to protect the slums — and call on the West to do more
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West

-Climate change has brought deadly flooding to Kenya’s most impoverished neighbourhoods, and drought elsewhere
+In Kenya, climate change has brought deadly flooding to impoverished city neighbourhoods and drought elsewhere

 Our planet is changing.
 So is our journalism.
 This story is part of a CBC News initiative entitled Our Changing Planet to show and explain the effects of climate change and what is being done about it.